rauljim/pymdht/README.txt

   - MDHT_SPEC.txt
     Mainline DHT specification
   - interactive_dht.py
     Simple  example of how the Pymdht can be used.
-Type 'help' in the interactive console to get a list of available commands.
+Use '--help' to get a list of available command line options.
-  - pymdht_daemon.py
-    This application is designed to provide a socket API to the Pymdht package.
   - pymdht_daemon_api.txt
     Specification of the socket API.

 INSTALLATION